LukeThornton92/string_theory/README.md

 window.addEventListener("resize", adjustRecommendedProducts);
 ```

-Using the JS above I was able to modify the number of products shown at any one time, now when viewing on mobile you will only see 1, but this will increase to 4 with break points inbetween to show 2 and 3 on larger screens.
+Using the JS above I was able to modify the number of products shown at any one time, now when viewing on mobile you will only see 1, but this will increase to 4 with break points between to show 2 and 3 on larger screens.

 </details>

 ### Add product (admin only)

+The ability to add a product is key in every stores site, I wanted to make sure this process was quick and easy while also being strictly for admin and shop personnel.

+To access the product management screen you will need to be signed in to a verified account, this can be done by the admin screen on Django.
+Once signed in you simply click onto my account and the drop down will give you access.

 <details>
 <summary>Add Product</summary>
 <br>

 ![Add Product](./media/README/features/products/addproduct.png)

+The form shows you mandatory fields, along with a message informing you if you have missed any making it impossible to log the product without key information.
+An image selector is set at the bottom allowing a user to upload a file from their computer.

 </details>